gopherdata/gophernotes/README.md

 Possible Issues:
 - Depending on your environment, you may need to manually change the path to the `gophernotes` executable in `kernel/kernel.json` before copying it to `~/.ipython/kernels/gophernotes`.
 You can put the **full path** to the `gophernotes` executable here, and you shouldn't have any further issues.

-## gophernotes custom commands
+## Custom commands
-I have kept some of the custom commands from the gore REPL here.
+Some of the custom commands from the [gore](https://github.com/motemen/gore) REPL have carried over to `gophernotes`.
 Note in particular the syntax for importing packages:

 ```
 :import <package path>  Import package